-- 1. Uniform Cost Formula is the cost per day = ([program expenditures/ average population]/days in a fiscal year); or where specifically indicated a cost per participant = (program expenditures/number of program participants). - 2.
+- 1. Uniform Cost Formula is the cost per day = ([program expenditures/average population]/days in a fiscal year); or, where specifically indicated, a cost per participant = (program expenditures/number of program participants). - 2.
 Agencies did not include fringe benefits in the program expenditures.
 Fringe benefits were calculated by LBB staff based on the actual amount paid by the Employees Retirement System of Texas and the Comptroller of Public Accounts for each agency. - 3.
 Agencies reported indirect administration costs separately.
 Indirect administration costs are those costs not readily identifiable to a specific program but associated with operating the agency and overseeing its operations regardless of which programs are in operation.
-LBB staff allocated the indirect administration costs to each program area based on the amount of total direct expenditures. - 4.
-For juvenile probation, total local expenditures were available only for fiscal year 2003.
-These expenditures were distributed based on the amount of total state direct expenditures (similar to indirect expenditures).
-Fiscal year 2004 expenditures were estimated based on funding rates for fiscal year 2003. - 5.
+LBB staff allocated the indirect administration costs to each program area based on the amount of total direct expenditures in the program area. - 4.
+For juvenile probation, total local expenditures were available for fiscal years 2004 and 2005.
+These expenditures were distributed to each program area based on the amount of total state direct expenditures in the program area (similar to indirect administration costs).
+Fiscal year 2006 expenditures were estimated based on funding rates for fiscal year 2005. - 5.
 Agencies reported expenditures for medical, psychiatric, and special need facilities separate from those that serve a more general offender population. - 6.
-The LBB staff used the cost per day formula to calculate a uniform cost for stateoperated, privately operated, and contract facilities. - 7.
+The LBB staff used the cost per day formula to calculate a uniform cost for state-operated, privately operated, and contract facilities. - 7.
 Major capital expenditures and debt service were excluded. - 8.
 For TDCJ, correctional industry costs and revenues were excluded.

-UNIFORM COST HIGHLIGHTSNOTE
+UNIFORM COST HIGHLIGHTS\

-- TDCJ's Correctional Institutions Division (State-Operated Facilities) - The systemwide average cost per day for operating state correctional facilities was \$41.64 in fiscal year 2003 and \$40.06 in fiscal year 2004.

-- TDCJ's Correctional Institutions Division (State-Operated versus Privately Operated Facilities) -State-Operated System II 1,000-bed prototype units are most comparable to privately operated prison facilities.
-The cost for operating these state facilities in fiscal year 2004 was \$35.47 compared to \$34.43 for private prisons.
+- TDCJ's Correctional Institutions Division (State-Operated Facilities) The systemwide average cost per day for operating state correctional facilities was \$40.05 in fiscal year 2005 and \$42.54 in fiscal year 2006. - TDCJ's Correctional Institutions Division (State-Operated versus Privately Operated Facilities) State-Operated System II 1,000-bed prototype units are most comparable to privately operated prison facilities.
+The cost for operating these state facilities in fiscal year 2006 was \$37.90 compared to \$35.23 for private prisons.
 One aspect of the cost differences is that Privately Operated Facilities did not incur certain fixed costs such as offender transportation and offender classification.
-These costs are included in the state cost per day amount.

-- TDCJ's Adult Parole Supervision - The average cost per day for active parole supervision was \$3.52 in fiscal year 2003 and \$3.15 in fiscal year 2004.

-- Adult Community Supervision (TDCJ and local community supervision and corrections departments) - The average cost per day for basic direct community supervision (adult probation) for felons and misdemeanants was \$2.29 in fiscal year 2003 and \$2.27 in fiscal year 2004.

-- Texas Youth Commission - The average cost per day for confining youth in state-operated facilities in fiscal year 2004 was \$155.02.
-An additional \$26.64 per day is expended orienting and assessing all youth during the first 45 days of confinement.
-The private contract rate for fiscal year 2004 was \$123.59 per day.
+These costs are included in the state cost per day amount. - TDCJ's Adult Parole Supervision The average cost per day for active parole supervision was \$3.20 in fiscal year 2005 and \$3.51 in fiscal year 2006. - Adult Community Supervision (TDCJ and local community supervision and corrections departments) The average cost per day for basic direct community supervision (adult probation) for felons and misdemeanants was \$2.37 in fiscal year 2005 and \$2.55 in fiscal year 2006. - Texas Youth Commission The average cost per day for confining youth in state-operated facilities in fiscal year 2006 was \$162.88.
+An additional \$28.26 per day was expended orienting and assessing all youth during the first 55 days of confinement.
+The private contract rate for fiscal year 2006 was \$128.66 per day.
 One aspect of the cost differential between state and private facilities is that a youth's medical and psychiatric condition is considered prior to placement in either a state-operated facility or contract care facility.
 Youth with serious needs are kept in state-operated facilities.

-- Texas Juvenile Probation Commission - The average cost per day for basic community supervision (juvenile probation) was \$14.40 in fiscal year 2003 and \$14.83 in fiscal year 2004.
+Youth in contract facilities often receive education services from local school districts.
+In contrast, the Texas Youth Commission provides education services to youth within state-operated facilities. - Texas Juvenile Probation Commission The average cost per day for basic community supervision (juvenile probation) was \$15.32 in fiscal year 2005 and \$14.93 in fiscal year 2006.